 On June 25, we hosted a webinar with Eric Kedrosky, Director of Cloud Security Research and CISO of Sonrai Security, and Dan Woods, Principal Analyst at Early Adopter Research.
 Our cloud experts offered best practices for you to secure and lock down your crown jewel data in the public cloud.

 This webinar is a part of a series covering the cloud security principles including:

 - Get to and maintain least privilege.
 Eliminate all identity risks in your cloud.

 - Lock down your “crown-jewel” data

 - Shift left by integrating your security, cloud, audit, IAM, and DevOps teams

-As organizations shift to a modern environment, each of these cloud security principles become important in providing data and identity governance in the public cloud.
+As organizations shift to a modern environment, each of these cloud security principles become important in providing data and identity security in the public cloud.

 What is “crown-jewel” data?